hpwit/SID6581/README.md

 NB: playSIDTunes will only work with WROOVER because I use PSRAM for the moment. all the rest will run with all esp32.
-I intend on writing a MIDI translation to SID chip.
-Hence a Play midi will be availble soon.

 ```
 void addSong(fs::FS &fs,  const char * path); //add song to the playlist